pprabeesh/beermover/README.md

 Created using simple webpack dev server and express server
 Socket.io is used for real time data fectching from server
 Polling in server is done at 1 sec intervals and temperature data for all containers is sent in one push
 If temperature goes outside recommended range then color of container changes to notify user

+## Tests

+npm run test
+npm run test.watch